FreeWill201/ReadMeInput/assets/README.md

   ## License

-  This project is licensed under the MIT license. // License Notice from switch
+  This project is licensed under the MIT license.

   ## Contributing